alastairotter/svelte-data-viz/README.md

 `npx degit sveltejs/template my-svelte-project`

+_**Note**: You can also use the [MediaHackZA Svelte template](https://github.com/mediahackza/svelte-template) to start a new project.
+This template includes a numnber of styles specific to Media Hack projects (eg. CSS files, favicon etc)_

+To use the MHC template you can run:

+`npm degit mediahackza/svelte-template my-svelte-project`

-Replace “my-svelte-project” with the name of your project.
+In both cases above, replace "my-svelte-project" with the name of your project.

 Switch into the new directory created: